Tughlaqabad Fort: Architecture

-Today most of the city is inaccessible due to dense thorny vegetation.
-An ever increasing part of the former city area is occupied by modern settlement, especially in the vicinity of its lakes.
+Today, the vast majority of the city is inaccessible owing to dense thorny vegetation and neglect.
+An ever increasing part of the former city area is occupied by a burgeoning modern illegal settlement, especially in the vicinity of its lakes.

 South of Tughlaqabad was a vast artificial water reservoir within the fortified outpost of Ghiyath al-Din Tughluq's Tomb.
-This well preserved mausoleum remains connected to the fort by an elevated causeway that still stands today.
+This well-preserved mausoleum remains connected to the fort by an elevated causeway that still stands today.

-Visible to the southeast are the remains of the Fortress of Adilabad, built years later by Ghiyathu'd-Din's successor, Muhammad Tughluq (1325–1351) which shares the main characteristics of construction with Tughlaqabad fort.
+Visible to the southeast are the remains of the Fortress of Adilabad, built years later by Ghiyath al-Din's successor, Muhammad bin Tughluq (1325–1351).
+It shares the main construction characteristics with the Tughlaqabad Fort.